amauryfierens/BERTinchamps/README.md

 # BERTinchamps extension README by Amaury Fierens and Sébastien Jodogne

+## BERTinchamps

+This repository contains code to ensure reproducibility of our results described in "BERTinchamps: Cost-Effective In-House Training of Large Language Models in French".
+We try to replicate the Cramming formula described in the second part of this README for French.
+The idea is to determine if such low-budget pretraining can be useful for in-house pretraining in institutions such as hospitals or courts, that possesses private data that cannot be use outside the institutions due to European RGPD.

+Here is the abstract of the paper:

+> Many in-house applications are envisioned for Large Language Models (LLMs) in several fields such as the medical field, in tasks such as the automated summary of the health condition of a patient, or the automated codification of electronic health records, but also as the legal field or even as Journalism.
+Even though the training of LLMs directly in-house is highly desirable to exploit the local data while avoiding data privacy concerns, this process requires a costly, complex computational infrastructure.

+> This paper explores the recent Cramming approach as a cost-effective way to train LLMs within institutions in one day using one GPU.
+We show that the Cramming approach that was originally designed for English can be transposed to French, that pre-training of this approach with in-house data does not degrade performances and that the resulting models can be successfully fine-tuned to healthcare-related tasks in the French language.
+This research opens the path to the creation of LLMs that are tailored to the specific needs of institutions that handle sensitive textual data in another language than English.

+## Datasets

+To exploit the code of the new tasks, some datasets are required to be added in the "local_data" folder:
+* cls-acl10-unprocessed: The CLS dataset from FLUE benchmark is available on Zenodo: https://zenodo.org/records/3251672 To be used, you need to decompress the tar.gz archive you obtain and place the "cls-acl10-unprocessed" folder directly in the "local_data" folder.
+* QUAEROFrenchMedCorpus: This corpus is available online at: https://quaerofrenchmed.limsi.fr/ It must be unzipped, then you rename "QUAEROFrenchMedCorpus" the "corpus" folder of the archive and you place this "QUAEROFrenchMedCorpus" folder inside "local_data" folder.
+* RTBF_corpus: This corpus is available online at: https://dataverse.uclouvain.be/dataset.xhtml?persistentId=doi:10.14428/DVN/PEVSSI You should get the rtbfCorpus.json.gz, decompress it and place it on a newly created "RTBF_corpus" folder inside the "local_data" folder.

+## Run the tasks

 # Cramming original README by Jonas Geiping and Tom Goldstein